pbotros/river/README.md

 - `ingestion_status`: can be `COMPLETED` or `IN_PROGRESS`.
 Reflects the status of ingesting this particular stream.
 - `local_minus_server_clock_us`: estimated difference between the local and server (i.e. Redis) clocks in microseconds.
 - `initialized_at_us`: the local UNIX timestamp in microseconds at which `StreamWriter#initialize()` was called.

-## Documentation
-Documentation for the C++ and Python libraries can be found at https://pbotros.github.io/river/docs/index.html.

 ## Performance